bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BTZarxiv22.md

 title: "Adaptive Rollout Length for Model-Based RL Using Model-Free Deep RL"
 collection: publications
 permalink: publication/BTZarxiv22
-excerpt: 'TLDR: Meta-level deep RL to adapt the rollout-length in model-based RL non-myopically based on feedback from the learning process, such as accuracy of the model, learning progress and scarcity of samples.'
+excerpt: 'TL;DR: Meta-level deep RL to adapt the rollout-length in model-based RL non-myopically based on feedback from the learning process, such as accuracy of the model, learning progress and scarcity of samples.'
 date: 2022-06-06
 venue: 'arXiv preprint arXiv:2206.02380'
 paperurl: 'https://arxiv.org/abs/2206.02380'  # Not necessarily a PDF.
 Can be an arxiv link or aaai link.
 TODO: Add official link
-citation: 'Bhatia, A., Thomas, PS., & Zilberstein, S. (2022, June).
+citation: 'Bhatia, A., Thomas, PS., & Zilberstein, S. (2022).
 Adaptive Rollout Length for Model-Based RL Using Model-Free Deep RL.
 In <i>arXiv preprint arXiv:2206.02380</i>.'
 tags:
   - model-based reinforcement learning
   - hyperparameter tuning